Skip to content

 Trading View

-• Welcome a new class specialized in pulling data from TradingView!
+• A new class specialized for pulling data from TradingView is now available.

 >>> data = vbt.TVData.pull(